Jammu and Kashmir Police Intensify Social Media Surveillance | Law-Order

 Jammu and Kashmir Police Intensify Social Media Surveillance

-Jammu and Kashmir Police Chief Nalin Prabhat urged district police to monitor social media closely to curb misinformation that could threaten public safety.
-In a security review meeting, he emphasized enhancing surveillance and operations against anti-national activities and strengthening community policing to tackle rising crime.
+Jammu and Kashmir Police chief Nalin Prabhat instructed district police leaders to enhance their social media monitoring to curb misinformation affecting public safety.
+During a security review meeting, strategies to improve regional security and counter anti-terrorism efforts were discussed, alongside community policing initiatives to address rising crime.

 - Country: